 He Loves Me, He Loves Me Not

-When we were a lot younger than we are now, back in the olden days, when we had a crush on someone, and we weren't really sure whether they liked us or not, we would find a flower and begin to pull its petals, playing the "he loves me, he loves me not" game.
-The last petal left on the flower answered the question, didn't it?
+Back in the “olden days,” when we had a crush on someone, and we weren’t really sure whether they liked us or not, most of us were too reluctant and shy to find out by more direct means—like asking.
+Times have really changed haven’t they?
+Back then we would find a flower and begin to pull its petals, playing the He Loves Me, He Loves Me Not game.
+The last petal left on the flower answered the question, didn’t it?

-I don't have to worry, that when I die (let's presume I arrive at those metaphorical golden gates, and Peter is the gatekeeper) that Peter will check heaven's computer database and say to me, "I'm sorry Greg, it seems like you did have a reservation at one time, but our records show that you got lazy and your relationship with God got cancelled."
+Because God loves you unconditionally, you don’t have to worry about what’s going to happen when you die.
+I don’t have to worry, thinking that when I show up, (let’s presume it’s at those metaphorical golden gates, and Peter is the gatekeeper) that Peter will check heaven’s computer database and say to me, “I’m sorry Greg, it seems like you had a reservation but it got cancelled.”

-What about the apostle of God's grace, a man named Saul—who in his life as the super-religious Saul persecuted and tortured Christians?
+• What about Paul, the apostle of God’s grace, a man formerly known as Saul?
+In his pre-Christian life as the Saul of religion, Paul persecuted and tortured Christians.
 What about Saul, who was a legalist of all legalists?
 God transformed the Saul of religion into the Paul of his grace.